greg-raven/Department-21/_posts/2010-11-03-thats-one-question-too-many.md

 layout: post
 ---

-A young Arab asks his father: “What is this weird hat that we are wearing?”
+A young Arab asks his father: "What is this weird hat that we are wearing?"

-“It’s a ‘chechia’ because it protects our heads from the sun in the sweltering heat of the desert!”
+"It's a 'chechia' because it protects our heads from the sun in the sweltering heat of the desert!"

-“And what is this type of clothing that we are wearing?”
+"And what is this type of clothing that we are wearing?"

-“It’s a ‘djbellah’ because it protects your body from the soaring temperatures of the desert!”
+"It's a 'djbellah' because it protects your body from the soaring temperatures of the desert!"

-“And what are these ugly shoes that we have on our feet?”
+"And what are these ugly shoes that we have on our feet?"

-“These are ‘babouches’, which keep us from burning our feet when crossing the hot, blistering sands of the desert!”
+"These are 'babouches', which keep us from burning our feet when crossing the hot, blistering sands of the desert!"

-“Tell me, papa …”
+"Tell me, papa …"

-“Yes, my son?”
+"Yes, my son?"

-“You know there’s no desert here in Dearborn, Michigan, right?”
+"You know there's no desert here in Dearborn, Michigan, right?"